What is ovarian ablation?

 - Surgery to remove the ovaries is called an oophorectomy.
 After this irreversible procedure, you will enter menopause, stop having periods, and lose the ability to become pregnant.

 - Radiation therapy permanently shuts down ovarian function.
 Doctors rarely use radiation to destroy ovarian function.

 Why is ovarian ablation performed?

 Your doctor may recommend ovarian ablation to treat certain types of breast cancers that grow in response to the hormone estrogen.
 Doctors use ovarian ablation most commonly to help treat hormone-dependent breast cancer in premenopausal women with normal ovarian function.
-Estrogen makes these types of breast cancers grow.
 Shutting down the ovaries drastically reduces estrogen production in the body.
 This can help shrink breast cancer tumors, prevent the spread of breast cancer, and lower the chances of its reoccurrence.

-Other types of breast cancer treatment include mastectomy and chemotherapy as well as hormone therapy.
+Other types of breast cancer treatment include mastectomy and chemotherapy, as well as hormone therapy.
 Hormone therapy blocks the action of estrogen—drugs include tamoxifen (Nolvadex) and fulvestrant (Faslodex).
-Talk with your doctor about all of your treatment options and consider getting a second opinion.

 How is ovarian ablation performed?

 There are three methods of ovarian ablation.
 Discuss the different treatments with your doctor or healthcare provider to understand which option is right for you.